DiffSight

 resolved2 replies

-Toggle layout per file.
-Sync'd scroll, soft-wrapping, syntax-aware coloring.
-State persists across sessions so you pick up where you left off.
+Sync'd scroll, soft-wrap, syntax-aware coloring.
+Layout state persists per file so you pick up exactly where you left off.

 function getUser(id) {